SeungeuiSong/ECS-150-project1/REPORT.md

 This nested if function covers all of the possible features of our shell.

 These features include:
-The builtin commands of exit, cd, and pwd
+- The builtin commands of exit, cd, and pwd
-The utility commands of a terminal with zero or multiple arguments (cat, echo etc.)
+- The utility commands of a terminal with zero or multiple arguments (cat, echo, etc.)
-Output Redirection
+- Output Redirection

 argumentList[0] is checked for our builtin commands.
 Our three builtin commands (exit, pwd, and cd) are checked for first, and if successful